dilipagheda/bitcoin-flutter/README.md

 ## Goal

 The objective of this app is to learn about using Cupertino and Material Widgets in parallel and providing a different user interface depending on the platform.
+Starter files were provided by London Appbrewery and I developed the app from scratch on top.

 ## Technology Used
 - Flutter